JonMerlevede/fix-cloudflare-tunnel-dns/README.md

 This script fixes your DNS entries as follows:

-* Update DNS records for hostnames present in the DNS zone, but not pointing to the correct tunnel.
-* Add DNS records for hostnames defined in tunnels but not your DNS zone.
+* Adds and updates DNS records for hostnames defined in tunnels.
-* Remove DNS records pointing to a non-existing tunnel or a tunnel that does not define the record's hostname.
+* Removes DNS records incorrectly pointing to a tunnel.

 ## Usage